what-is-ugc.com · the open reference

 Testable at volume

 • 3.
-Film on your phone.
-Post directly to the brand.
+Film on your phone, following the brief's hooks and angles.

 UGC: Frequently asked questions.